-This museum presents a historical overview of Biltmore Industries and its internationally renowned wool cloth.
+Located in the heart of Grovewood Village, this museum presents a historical overview of Biltmore Industries - a unique Arts and Crafts enterprise founded in 1901 by Edith Vanderbilt and two inspired teachers, Eleanor Vance and Charlotte Yale.
 The museum showcases an antique 4-harness loom and memorabilia such as letters, artifacts, and photographs depicting highlights from the active years of the industry.

 Admission to the museum is free, but donations are greatly appreciated.